House, 8 August

 If you’re looking for flats in Budapest to rent and you don’t know the real estate market in Hungary, then you might have a couple of questions on how to start your search.

-There are several websites offering flats for rent, at prices starting at around 350 euros + bills if the location is within the more central areas of the city.
-The problem is that if you’re not in the city, then it’s not always easy to find a company or a landlord which you can trust with signing the rental agreement from afar, or the flats might look different in reality than in the photos, so when renting a flat online, it’s very important to ask the right questions and to make sure you get all the information you need from the agency or from the landlord.
+There are several websites where you can find listings of flats for rent in Budapest, with rental prices starting at around 350 euro per month + bills, if the location is within the central areas of the city.
+The problem is that if you’re not in the city, then it’s not always easy to find a rentals agency or a landlord which you can trust with signing the rental agreement from afar, or the flats might look different in reality than in the photos, so when renting a flat online, it’s very important to ask the right questions and to make sure you get all the information you need from the agency or from the landlord.

 The most important 5 questions to ask before renting a flat: